The minimum equipment needed to start an internet radio station is a computer, a microphone, free broadcasting software, and a streaming host.

 What is the best microphone for internet radio?

 For beginners, the Samson Q2U ($60) is the best value — it has both USB and XLR outputs, so you can connect it directly now and add an audio interface later.
 For a professional setup, the Rode PodMic or Shure SM7B produce broadcast-quality audio and are widely used in professional radio and podcast studios.
+If you’re in an untreated room, choose a dynamic microphone (SM58, PodMic, SM7B) over a condenser.

 Do I need an audio interface for internet radio?